-Before I go into the main content of this post which is how you can know your skin type, I think you should know the importance first for you to actually appreciate it.
+Before I go into the actual content of this post which is basically how you can know your skin type, I think you should know the importance first for you to actually appreciate it.

 Skin care is something I started to enjoy only like mid last year.
 Before then, everything I used for my skin was chosen through trial and error.
 I tried a good number of recommended products but it almost always ended in tears.
 Even the ‘holy grail’ black soap was horrible on my skin.
 It would literally suck out all the moisture from my skin making it terribly sensitive.
 Lotions that some of my friends used either gave me acne, excessive sweat or excessive ‘toning’.
 This continued till I found a moisturizer and soap that gave me zero issues and so I stuck with them and decided that I wasn’t going to try out any new products to avoid problems.

 Fast forward to mid last year when I started developing interest in skincare, I did my research and I realized that knowing your skin type is fundamental to creating a skin care routine and that the reason why what works for others may not work for you is largely because of the difference in skin types.
 Today, I get the most out of my routine because I customized it to suit my skin type!